 How to Avoid Future Failures?

-In my experience, what happens if you fail a class in college is that you become jumpy and paranoid.
+In my experience, what happens if you mess up a class in college is that you become jumpy and paranoid.
 I was sure the Algebra professor was out to get me dismissed from school, so I needed to be the model student.
 I had perfect attendance and started on homework the moment it was assigned.